vengodelsur/awesome-machine-learning/README.md

 * [Apache SINGA](https://singa.apache.org) - An Apache Incubating project for developing an open source machine learning library.
 * [astroML](https://www.astroml.org/) - Machine Learning and Data Mining for Astronomy.
 * [auto_ml](https://github.com/ClimbsRocks/auto_ml) - Automated machine learning for production and analytics.
 Lets you focus on the fun parts of ML, while outputting production-ready code, and detailed analytics of your dataset and results.
 Includes support for NLP, XGBoost, CatBoost, LightGBM, and soon, deep learning.
+* [batchflow](https://github.com/analysiscenter/batchflow) - BatchFlow helps you conveniently work with random or sequential batches of your data and define data processing and machine learning workflows even for datasets that do not fit into memory.
 * [Bayesian Methods for Hackers](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers) - Book/iPython notebooks on Probabilistic Programming in Python.
 * [BentoML](https://github.com/bentoml/bentoml): Toolkit for package and deploy machine learning models for serving in production
 * [BigML](https://bigml.com) - A library that contacts external servers.